-Heading back to their bungalow before any weather could catch them.
-Entering the door just ahead of a nasty shower the pair made their way into the kitchen.
-First recovering their kit from the bags they assembled a scrying bowl and a crystal ball on the table.
-The bowl for Darby and the ball for Joan, entering a trance each consulted their favourite portal.
-No need for gestures and mumbo-jumbo as they had no audience to impress or confuse.
+They headed back to their bungalow, managing to enter the door ahead of a nasty shower.
+The pair made their way into the kitchen.
+First picking up their kit from the bags, they assembled a scrying bowl and a crystal ball on the table.
+The bowl was for Darby, and the ball was for Joan, entering a trance each consulted their favourite portal.
+There was no need for gestures and mumbo-jumbo as they had no audience to impress or confuse.

 'Ah there is an aura from the unit to the left,' Joan said.

-'I have one from the right,' Darby said, 'We have a pair of abeyant adepts wishing the worst on each other; with us stuck in the middle.'
+'I have one from the right,' Darby said, 'We have a pair of latent adepts wishing the worst on each other, with us stuck in the middle.'

-'Okay I will approach the suit-guy and if you can tackle the prof, we may unravel the mess,' Darby said.
+'Okay I will approach the businessman, and if you can tackle the professor, we may unravel the mess,' Darby said.

 'Okay I will research the academic introducing myself as a fellow,' Joan said, 'I knew keeping touch with the faculty would come in handy.'

-'And I will be the respected rancher with some money to invest,' Darby said, 'Ah my man has a doctorate in financial management and built a successful business.'
+'And I will be the respected rancher with an invention to finance,' Darby said, 'Ah my man has a PhD in financial management and built a successful business.'

-'And mine the same except he elected to remain as an academic,' Joan said, 'Classmates and competed for the postgraduate spots with your man having to approach another university to complete the doctorate.'
+'And mine the same except he elected to be an academic,' Joan said, 'Classmates and competed for the postgraduate spots with your man having to approach another university to complete the doctorate.'

-The pair became involved in their subject making notes to learn their soft spots and possible approaches.
-Outside the storm had past but they could hear the squawking birds who had returned to the beach to scavenge for food.
+The pair became involved in their subject, making notes to learn their soft spots and possible approaches.
+Outside the storm had past and they could hear the squawking of the birds who had returned to the beach to scavenge for food.

-'Well we have to settle the conflict before we can sort out the result,' Darby said with some regret.
+'Well we have to settle the conflict before we can sort out the fallout,' Darby said with some regret.

-As they worked, a commotion erupted outside as the two combatants met just outside.
-Looking out the two had encountered each other with neither willing to step around, seeming to step in a dance mirroring the movements of the other.
+A commotion erupted outside as the two antagonists met outside.
+Looking out, the two had encountered each other with neither willing to give way, seeming to step in a dance mirroring the movements of the other.

-Darby gestured and a bubble of water appeared over each head.
-Joan had the same idea and the volume doubled before descending on both men drenching them to the shin.
+Darby gestured, and a bubble of water appeared over each head.
+Joan had the same idea, and the volume doubled before descending on both men, drenching them to the skin.

-The two men forgot their tussle and retreated to their cabins looking like drowned cats each blaming the other for the discomfort.
+The two men at this forgot their tussle and retreated to their cabins looking like drowned cats each blaming the other for the discomfort.

-'Perhaps if I word Monty in to set them well apart,' Darby said, 'As long as they don't wish to have the same best seat.'
+'If I ask Monty to set them well apart, as long as they don't wish to have the same best seat.'

 Darby made his way back to the hotel and sought out the manager.

-'A strange request, these two Mr Klein and Professor Smart, any chance to split them up and seat them at opposite ends of the dining room?'
-Darby asked.
+'I have a request regarding Dr Klein and Professor Smart, could you split them up and seat them at opposite ends of the dining room?'

-'Joan and I are going to introduce separately and sort out the strife and angle the two so they don't see each other,' Darby said.
+'Joan and I are going to introduce ourselves separately and sort out the strife and distract the two.
+They won't see each other,'

-'I would appreciate the help, Helen gets on well with Mr Klein and Professor Smart thinks he is special if I handle his needs,' Monty said.
+'I would appreciate the help.
+Helen gets on well with Dr Klein, and Professor Smart thinks he is special if I handle his needs.'

-Darby approached his man first, ‘Dr Klien I have been trying to speak to you, do you mind if I sit with you?
+Darby approached his man first, ‘Dr Klien I have been eager to speak to you, do you mind if I sit with you?
 Darby Rowbotham, I run a grazing property.’

 ‘By all means, I wouldn’t like a bore plonked beside me.
 I have heard of you.
 I am Ian.’